iterative/dvc.org/static/docs/commands-reference/import.md

 request.
 If the remote file changes, the ETag changes, letting DVC know when the file has changed.

+While executing `dvc import` command, if user overwrites the `.dvc` file, comments  and meta values are not preserved between multiple executions.
 ## Example: Detecting remote file changes

 What if that remote file is one which will be updated regularly?
 The project